hitersyw/surgical_robots/README.md

 - Check all images for size and height/width sanity checks.

-  - Note: I have a method which lets me list unusual file sizes first.
-This lets me manually delete images by looking up their index.
-I can do this with the command `ls -lh > test.txt` and then inspect `test.txt` using vim with line indices (be sure to add one since it starts from zero).
-Yeah, this is a bit manual but it's probably best to catch these cases early.
+  - To be specific, I can detect the *indices* of the screenshots with unusual heights, widths, or height/width ratios.
+Then I can find them manually and get rid of them.
+I can find the index of files with the command `ls -lh > test.txt` and then inspect `test.txt` using vim with line indices (be sure to add one since it starts from zero).

 - Resize images to be the same size, then shuffle into train/test.